Servings: 12 serving(s)

-Here’s how I came to discover the recipe…We were planning a baby shower for my colleague who happens to have gestational diabetes.
-She’s been drooling her way through baby showers full of treats that she can’t eat, which I thought was a little sad.
-So for our party here at work I went in search of diabetic-friendly treats to help her feel extra special at her happy send off.
+Here’s how I came to discover the recipe…We were planning a baby shower for my colleague who had gestational diabetes.
+She’d been drooling her way through baby showers full of treats that she couldn’t eat, which I thought was a little sad.
+So, for our party here at work I went in search of diabetic-friendly treats to help her feel extra special at her happy send off.

 The recipe is an adaptation of a chocolate cake recipe in the Eating Well Diabetes Cookbook.